Month: February 2020

 • Knowledge Graph/Semantic databases to assist with Transfer Learning and deeper understanding.

-• It would not be practical or cost-effective for most businesses to build these practices in-house so partnering becomes very attractive to your company.
+• Building these practices in-house would not be practical or cost-effective for most businesses, so partnering becomes very attractive to your company.

-• This type of business can also be very attractive to a Business Ecopartner because someone else is handling sales, billings, account management, etc.
+• This type of business can also be very attractive to a Business Ecopartner because someone else handles sales, billings, account management, etc.

 • Other Business Ecopartners could leverage your products or services for their projects and engagements, thus becoming another source of revenue.

-• By leveraging this network your business can essentially compete on imagination and innovation – something that could become a huge source of differentiation from your competition.
+• By leveraging this network, your business can compete on imagination and innovation – which could become a huge source of differentiation from your competition.

 Value realized from this New Business Ecosystem model:

-1. These new sources of business and talent can become a real competitive advantages for your business.
+1. These new sources of business and talent can become a real competitive advantage for your business.

-2. This becomes the source for Sales Amplification because your business is extending its reach and expanding its growth potential – directly and indirectly.
+2. This becomes the source for Sales Amplification because your business is, directly and indirectly, expanding its reach and growth potential.

-3. The weighted (based on capabilities, capacity, responsiveness, and Ecopartner feedback) Business Ecopartner network model could lead to exponential business growth over time – and that is a winning strategy for any business.
+3. The weighted (based on capabilities, capacity, responsiveness, and Ecopartner feedback) Business Ecopartner network model could lead to exponential business growth – a winning strategy for any business.

 References: